topofocus/active-orient/README.md

 # ActiveOrient
-Use OrientDB to persistently store dynamic Ruby-Objects and use database queries to manage even very large datasets. **OrientDB Version 3 is required**
+Use OrientDB to persistently store dynamic Ruby-Objects and use database queries to manage even very large datasets. **OrientDB Version 3 is required**,  OrientDB 3.1 is supported

-> Note: The branch "match" includes a thread-safe version, currently testing the appraoach

-For changes from Version OrientDB 2.2 -> [Wiki](../..//wiki/Changes-2.2--to------3.0)
 ### Quick Start

-You need a ruby 2.5/2.6  Installation and a working OrientDB-Instance (Version 3.0.17 or above).
+You need a ruby 2.6 / 2.7  Installation and a working OrientDB-Instance (Version 3.0.17 or above).

 - clone the project,
  - run bundle install ; bundle update,